patbhakta/reddittickerscraper/README.md

 #### Processing Posts

-Run `python -m spacy download en_core_web_lg`to get spacy-model required for processing posts.
+Run `python -m spacy download en_core_web_sm`to get spacy-model required for processing posts.

 Run `python process.py`, this will connect to the DB and start calculating metrics every 120 seconds, the results will be stored in 3 files, `tickers_df_<days>.p`.